SmartLink (smart card): Sales

-Pre-loaded SmartLink cards with 10 trips are available at all stations for $30.00 (10 trips at $2.50 each, plus a $5.00 card fee).
+Pre-loaded SmartLink cards with 10 trips are available at all stations for $31.00 (10 trips at $2.60 each, plus a $5.00 card fee).
 However, MetroCard Vending Machines (MVMs) at all PATH stations are able to refill the SmartLink cards to a monetary amount equal to 1, 2, 4, 10, 20 and 40 trips as well as the daily or 30 day unlimited passes.

 $5.00 SmartLink Cards with no trips, ready for charging at any PATH MetroCard Vending Machine, are available from vending machines at 33rd Street, Hoboken, Journal Square, Exchange Place, Newport and World Trade Center.

-Pre-loaded SmartLink Cards are available for $55.00 (20 trips at $2.50 each, plus a $5.00 card fee) at newsstands in PATH terminals (33rd Street, Hoboken, Journal Square, Newark, World Trade Center).
-Zero trip and 20 trip cards are also available for purchase online on the PATH website.
+SmartLink card can be purchased via the SmartLinkSM Card Dispensers (33rd Street, Hoboken, Journal Square, Newark, World Trade Center).
+Zero trip and 20 trip cards ($57.00 (20 trips at $2.60 each, plus a $5.00 card fee) are also available for purchase online on the PATH website.
+At one time Pre-loaded SmartLink Cards were available at newsstands in PATH terminals but PATH has discontinued this.